Kids Boxing Near New Eltham

 There is no upper limit on starting.
 Children who come to boxing at 12 or 13 with no prior experience can progress quickly if they are motivated.
 The sport does not require a lifetime of early development to produce capable, confident junior boxers.

-If you have a child aged 7-15 in New Eltham or Mottingham and you are curious whether boxing is right for them, the answer is: come for a trial session and find out.
-We have never yet had a child leave their first session looking bored.
+If you have a child aged 7 to 16 in New Eltham and you are curious whether boxing is right for them, start with the group trial and judge the fit from the room, the coaching and your child's response.

 What to Bring